 10. Dress the Wounds

 To many people, this task may seem unnecessary, but according to my own experience, it is quite important.
 It inhibits the cut branches from growing back and keeps disease-carrying insects away during the healing period.

 The task is usually not complicated.
 You can select only the major wounds and apply a suitable dressing.
 You can also apply the dressing through spraying to cover all the wounds.

 11. Clean Off the Pruned Materials to See the Final Shape

 After you have finished trimming your hedge, you can expect to have a lot of cut branches and leaves lying around the fence.
 You need to clean these materials to expose the final shape of the hedge and allow for a quick recovery of the plants.

-As you can see, trimming and shaping a hedge correctly is a straightforward process.
+As you can see, trimming a hedge to grow fuller and thicker is a straightforward process.
 To some people, it may appear to be a good bit of work, but it is clearly a process that people can do on their own.
-If you have the equipment and time, you can use this guide to trim your green fence.
+If you have the equipment and time, you can use this guide to prune your green fence.

 - Wade G.L., Midcap J.T., Pennisi B. "Pruning Ornamental Plants in the Landscape.". extension.uga.edu.
 College of Agricultural & Environmental Sciences.
 University of Georgia Cooperative Extension.
 (2006).